 Create A Website

 Before you can begin focusing on web design, you will need a website.
-Even if you are hoping to learn web design skills to become a professional designer, you will want your own website to show off your skills and get your name out there.
+And you will need to optimize it’s visibility in order to get any traffic says Top Online General.
+We recommend hiring a competent company such as SEO advantage.
+And even if you are hoping to learn web design skills to become a professional designer, you will want your own website to show off your skills and get your name out there.

 There are several web hosts that make it easy to build a website from scratch.
 Bluehost is one of the most reputable web hosting providers in the industry, with an incredibly low monthly price.
 Plus, with coupons for Bluehost shared hosting, you can get a cheaper deal when you sign up.